electrowizard/twilio_app/README.md

    ![alt text](https://raw.githubusercontent.com/electrowizard/twilio_app/master/img/ngrok_image.png)

-5. Note down the ngrok URL generated after starting ngrok and update this URL after adding `\sms` route in the Twilio portal.
+5. Note down the ngrok URL generated after starting ngrok and update this URL after adding `/sms` route in the Twilio portal.

    - Go [here](https://www.twilio.com/console/phone-numbers/incoming) and select the number you have obtained from Twilio.
    - In the Messaging tab, choose **Webhook** and add the URL, which should be something like `http://xxxxxxxx.ngrok.io/sms`